113ll3/Ibmclouddocscli/reference/ibmcloud/env_var_cli.md

 ## IBMCLOUD_CR_PROFILE=profile_value
 {: #IBMCLOUD_CR_PROFILE}

-The name or ID of the linked trusted IAM profile to be used when you get the IAM access token.
+The name, ID, or CRN of the linked trusted IAM profile to be used when obtaining the IAM access token.
+If authenticating as a VPC VSI compute resource, specifying only a trusted profile CRN or ID is supported.

+## IBMCLOUD_CR_VPC_URL=url_value
+{: #IBMCLOUD_CR_VPC_URL}

+The custom server URL to use when obtaining an instance identity token and IAM token as a VPC VSI compute resource.
+This value replaces the default server endpoint of the VPC VSI instance identity token service.

 ## IBMCLOUD_TRACE=true
 {: #IBMCLOUD_TRACE}